btrplace/sandbox/README.md

 Installation Notes
 -------------------------------

 The build process is managed by [maven] (http://maven.apache.org).
-Once installed:
+Once installed, just type

     $ mvn install

+to resolve the dependencies, compile and package the sandbox.
-The war file will be located in the `target` directory.
-It should be deployable out of the box.
+The resulting war file will be located in the `target` directory and should be deployable on a servlet server.

+To test the sandbox without having to use an existing servlet server, just type

+    $ mvn tomcat7:run

+to deploy the war inside an embedded tomcat server.
+The webapp will then be available at [localhost:8080] (http://localhost:8080).

 Release notes
 -------------------------------

 ### 19 sep.
 2012 - 1.2 ###
-- Deployment of the binaries on github
+- binaries are directly available on github
+- bug fixes
+- update dependencies

 ### 18 sep.
 2012 - 1.1 ###
 - a 'pin' feature to lock then save a sandbox